Auto Accident Attorney Canoga Park CA

 Statute of Limitations

 Another possible issue in your scenario is the statute of limitations.
 This is a state-imposed deadline before which you must file a personal injury claim.
 After the deadline has passed, you will not be able to file a claim despite its validity or the seriousness of your injury.
 An auto accident attorney from our firm can review when the accident happened and determine how much time you have left before the deadline passes, if it has not already passed.
+Explanation of the Statute of Limitations on Car Accident Injury Claims.

 Request a Free Consultation